 (1) On August 14, 2017, our board of directors authorized the repurchase over the following twelve months of issued and outstanding shares of our common stock having an aggregate value of up to \$7.0 million pursuant to a repurchase program.
-As of March 31, 2018, we have repurchased shares of common stock having an aggregate value of \$2.0 million.
+On August 7, 2018, our board of directors extended the previously approved authorization to repurchase shares of our common stock for an additional twelve months to August 14, 2019.
+As of June 30, 2018, we have repurchased shares of common stock having an aggregate value of \$2.6 million.